eProsima/FIWARE-DDS-Enabler/docs/rst/user_manual/operation_modes.rst

 DDS Binding
 ===========

-Configuration files are used to stablish relationships between Topics and attributes.
+Configuration files are used to establish relationships between Topics and attributes.